CoolCat467/StatusBot/README.md

 `getoption <name>` - Tell you the value of option <name>.

 `getmyid` - Tell the user who sent the message what their unique discord id is.

+`getjson` - Tell the user who sent the message the last json received from pinging the server.

 `stop` - Stop the bot.
 If `looprun.sh` was used, this has the effect of restarting the bot.